The dental industry is worth $31.5 billion dollars as of 2018.

-It makes users trust your business more, attracts new patients, and makes you stand out among the quiet competition.
+Because it makes users trust your business more, attracts new patients, and makes you stand out among the quiet competition.

 Brainstorm content your patients would enjoy

-Before you should begin writing content, it’s ideal that you plan it all out.
+Before you should begin writing dental content, it’s ideal that you plan it all out.
 You need to produce articles that your ideal patient would find valuable.

 Think about your target demographic.
 If your practice has been around for a considerable amount of time, this should be easier for you.